 The Qualified Retired Persons Incentive Act passed by the Belize House of Representatives in 1999 and is operated by the Belize Tourism Board.
 The QRP program is aimed at attracting retirees to Belize.
 In the first few years of the program it attracted considerable interest and several applications.

 However, the QRP appears to have fallen into neglect.
-Many individuals who applied and were approved relate a lengthy and cumbersome approval process handled by rank amateurs.
+Many individuals who applied and were approved relate a lengthy and cumbersome approval process handled by amateurs.
 The benefits are not all what is advertised even though the Belize Tourism Board spends lots of tax payer’s money promoting the program, but apparently failing to deliver a quality product.

 The BTB declines to disclose publicly how many applications it has received and how many have been approved.

-The Belize QRP is for sure nowhere near the better retiree programs offered in other countries such as Panama, Mexico and Costa Rica.
+The Belize QRP is for sure is nowhere near the better retiree programs offered in other countries such as Panama, Mexico and Costa Rica.
 We DO NOT endorse the Belize QRP as the best option for retirement in Belize.
-See Retiring To Belize – Our Story by Ray Auxillou and his wife Sylvia Pinzon De Auxillou where they recount why the decided on Belize after researching other countries in Central America.
+See Retiring To Belize – Our Story by Ray Auxillou and his wife Sylvia Pinzon De Auxillou where they recount why they decided on Belize after researching other countries in Central America.

 Individuals age 45 or more qualify for the the program.
 The QRP benefits the spouse and children under the age of 18 or older if attending university.
 If you are interested in the Belize Qualified Retired Person program you can get more information and apply through the Belize Qualified Retired Person Application Form (PDF file).
 See our Top Ten Reasons To Live Or Retire In Belize.
 Caveat: Time spent in Belize as a QRP does not count towards time you need to be in Belize to acquire Permanent Residency or Nationality.
-This is regarded as one of the singular defects of the QRP.
+This is regarded as one of the defects of the QRP.